EMPLOYMENT LAW NEWS

 Many employment laws in recent years — including minimum wage — stipulate that employees must work a certain number of hours in a jurisdiction to qualify.

 Say you have a location in Berkeley, Calif.
 Under the city’s minimum wage law, qualifying employees must perform at least two hours of work in the city in a calendar week.
-But if an employee has been working from home the entire time, they may not qualify for the city’s minimum wage, but the wage rate where they live.
+But if an employee has been working from home the entire time, outside the city limits of Berkeley, they may not qualify for the city’s minimum wage, but the wage rate where they live.

 Of course, many employees who work from home aren’t minimum wage workers.
 Still, the number of employees working remotely has prompted the DOL to issue guidance for tracking hours of remote employees.